Mrrobot233/csi4107_a1/README.md

 ### Step 2 - Indexing

 Next we built our vocabulary using a hash table.
 The hash table uses unique tokens (from the filtered documents) as an index, and then each token points to an array holding the document id (`tweettime`) that the token is in as well as the frequency of the token in the document.
-The following logic was used to build our indexed vocabulary:

 Example structure of our index: